amble & northumberland

 entirely new main street.
 This was located on a new planned site to the east of

 Amble House.
-This new main street was called Queen Street, as Queen Victoria was
+This new main street was called Queen Street, as Queen Victoria

-Waterloo Inn and the Dock Hotel, both of which still survive today.
+such as the Waterloo Inn and the Dock Hotel, both of which still survive today.

-The Togston Arms was around the corner in what is now Cross Street and Amble‘s first custom-built school for
+The Togston Arms was around the corner in what is now Cross Street and Amble‘s first custom-built school

-already been planned and laid out ready for development after 1860.
+that had already been planned and laid out ready for development after 1860.

 After WW2 and the closure of the coalfields, Amble was in decline.
-The last coal shipment was in 1969 and the
+The last coal shipment was in 1969 and

 In 1964 the local council bought farm land to the